Jaddy4567/pi-clock/README.md

 	    $ Run sudo raspi-config

    1. In "1 System Options" do the following
    - First, Set Wirless.
 "S1 Wireless Lan" and set your wireless network.
    - Second, Set the password for the pi account.
 "S3 Password" make sure you do NOT chance the username.
    - Third, Set Hostname.
 "S4 Hostname" Defualt Should be "raspberrypi.local" But for networks with multiple Raspberry pi's you need to add a number to the end
    - Forth, Allow Auto Login.
 "S5 Boot / Auto Login" Choose "B4 Desktop Autologin"

    2 .
 In "3 Interface Options" Do the following
    - "I2 SSH" Enable ssh

    3. In "5 Localisation Options" Do the Following
    - "L2 Timezone" Set Your Timezone
    - "L4 WLAN Country" Set Wireless Channels for your Country

-   4.
+   4. Update System.
+Exit the config menu and reboot pi then run the following

     $ sudo apt update
     $ sudo apt upgrade